MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ns-eaptypes-eapusernamepasswordcredential.md

 ## -description

-The <b>EapUsernamePasswordCredential</b> structure contains the username and password that is used by the EAP method for authenticating the user.
+The **EapUsernamePasswordCredential** structure contains the username and password that is used by the EAP method for authenticating the user.

 ## -struct-fields